Find out how car insurance quotes are calculated to help you answer the questions in the best way and get the lowest insurance quote

-Your postcode has a large effect on your insurance quote you will pay more if you live in an area where crime is higher than in a lower risk area.
+Your postcode has a significant effect on your insurance quote you will pay more if you live in an area where crime is higher than in a lower risk area.

-Do you live in City or large town?
-Areas, where there are higher levels of traffic compared to the countryside, will attract higher insurance.
+Do you live in a City or large town?
+Areas, where there are higher levels of traffic compared to the countryside, will attract dearer cost insurance.

 You must inform your insurer if you spend more time at one address than another such as a student spending most time at College or University but giving their home address.